sauvc/rulebook/rulebook.md

 The first task, Navigation, is mandatory and **must be completed** before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies <span class="emphasis">end of attempt</span>.

 ### 1. Navigation
-The aim of the this task is to swim through a gate in water.
+The aim of this task is to swim through a gate in water.
 The gate may be located anywhere on a horizontal line, parallel to the side of the swimming pool, approximately 8m away from the starting point.
 See Figure 4.
 The AUV has to swim through the 150 cm high gate without touching the gate.

 ![flare](img/gate-2016.jpg)
 <p class="image-caption"> Figure 8.
 Picture of the gate from 2016 Competition.</p>